Battle of Aleppo (2024): Clashes between Syrian rebels and SDF

 The Kurdish-led Syrian Democratic Forces occupied Aleppo International Airport and the Shaykh Najjar district, following the withdrawal of pro-government forces.
 Incursion into the Kurdish-held neighborhood of Sheikh Maqsoud was thwarted and 3 rebels were taken prisoners.
 In the evening, rebels took control of Aleppo airport from the SDF without clashes.
 An airstrike, reportedly carried out by Russian aircraft, killed 16 civilians and injured 20 others in the city.
 Two other airstrikes on rebel reinforcements on the outskirts of the city left 20 fighters dead.

-That day, the Autonomous Administration of North and East Syria (AANES) reportedly facilitated the entry of 2,892 refugees from Aleppo into Northeastern Syria.
+The Autonomous Administration of North and East Syria (AANES) reportedly facilitated the entry of 2,892 refugees from Aleppo into Northeastern Syria.

 On 1 December 2024, HTS captured the thermal power station, Artillery College, and the Military Academy on the outskirts of the city.
 Meanwhile, clashes occurred between SNA and SDF in the Sheikh Najjar industrial district.
 Concurrently, the SDF closed the road linking areas in the northern Aleppo countryside and the city center of Aleppo.

 Later that day, in response to the swift rebel gains in Aleppo and Tell Rifaat, the AANES declared a state of general mobilization.
 The rebels issued a demand for Kurdish forces in Aleppo to leave with their weapons for the northeast.

-Also on 1 December, the Russian Air Force conducted an airstrike on the Aleppo University Hospital, killing 12 people, injuring two journalists.
+Also on 1 December, the Russian Air Force conducted an airstrike on the Aleppo University Hospital, killing 12 people, eight of whom were civilians, and injuring two journalists.

 On 2 December 2024, rebels captured the Sheikh Najjar industrial zone from the SDF and pushed further south of Aleppo, capturing Khansir in an attempt to cut off the army's main supply route to Aleppo city.